rook/rook/PendingReleaseNotes.md

   node---`spec.Mon.AllowMultiplePerNode`---is now active when a cluster is first created.
 Previously, it was ignored when a cluster was first installed.
 - Upgrades have drastically improved, Rook intelligently checks for each daemon state before and after upgrading.
 To learn more about the upgrade workflow see [Ceph Upgrades](Documentation/ceph-upgrade.md)
+- Rook Operator now supports 2 new environmental variables: `AGENT_TOLERATIONS` and `DISCOVER_TOLERATIONS`.
+Each accept list of tolerations for agent and discover pods accordingly.

 ## Breaking Changes